- What’s a Beard Transplant?

-This is why so many patients in Miami, Tampa, and across the United States seek beard transplant expert, Dr. Bared, for restoring their facial hair.
+This is why so many patients in Miami and across the United States seek beard transplant expert, Dr. Bared, for restoring their facial hair.
 The doctor’s background as a facial plastic surgeon affords him the artistic capabilities to produce very natural results in facial hair restoration.

 What’s a Beard Transplant?